Products

 These justifications can be for health and safety reasons in a safety-critical job, intergenerational fairness for younger employees, etc.

-There is a statutory retirement age in certain professions, which means the retirement age is legally defined in Ireland.
+Certain professions have a statutory retirement age, meaning the retirement age is legally defined in Ireland.

 For instance:

-The statutory retirement age for Garda Síochána members is 60.
+• The statutory retirement age for Garda Síochána members is 62 (increased from 60 in 2023).
 Members who joined after 2004 can choose to retire at age 55.

 Public service workers' contractual retirement age depends on when they were recruited.